offmann/everyday-subreddit-top-posts/README.md

 1. Modify the scrape_posts.py script to use the PRAW library to scrape posts from the desired subreddit.
 You can also modify the script to scrape comments instead of posts if desired.

 2. Modify the schedule_interval argument in the Airflow DAG to change the frequency of the pipeline.
-The default schedule interval is set to '0 */4 * * *', which runs the pipeline every 4 hours.
+The default schedule interval is set to '30 2 * * *', which runs the pipeline every day at 2:30.

 3. Since we've changed the script name, make sure to rename the file scrape_tweets.py to scrape_posts.py.